ds-04/cobbler_deploy/README.md

 This role leaves the majority of removal operations to be handled by administrators on the CLI.
 This is detailed below.

-distros - administrator removes manually not done by this role<br>
+distros - administrator removes manually, not done by this role.<br>
-profiles - administrator removes manually not done by this role - potential future enchancement<br>
+profiles - administrator removes manually, not done by this role - potential future enchancement.<br>
-**repos - can be removed** with use of **cobbler_removed_repos**, rationale is administrator may want to immediately remove ISO imported repos<br>
+**repos - can be removed** with use of **cobbler_removed_repos**, rationale is administrator may want to immediately remove ISO imported repos.<br>
-system - administrator removes manually not done by this role - potential future enchancement remove hosts no longer found in ansible<br>
+system - administrator removes manually, not done by this role - potential future enchancement remove hosts no longer found in ansible.<br>